Mark Twain: April Fool, 1884

 I would enclose a stamp but I do not wish to establish the precedent as I am just starting out.
 Please therefore pardon View Page

-Full size in new window the omission and this half sheet of paper.
-If you cannot spare a MS. a noble sentiment would be very gratefully received
+the omission and this half sheet of paper.
+If you cannot spare a MS. a noble sentiment would be very gratefully received by

 Yours very truly